-- H4.2 This is a well wooded scarp, much of it of pre-1800 date, notably the pre-1600 unbroken ancient woodland clothing Duncton, Graffham and Heyshott Downs.
+I.45 This is a well wooded scarp, much of it of pre-1800 date, notably the pre-1600 unbroken ancient woodland clothing Duncton, Graffham and Heyshott Downs.
 The extensive woodland cover contrasts sharply with the largely open scarps east of the Arun, reflecting the generally more wooded nature of the central wooded downs and the more mixed farming economy.
 Gaps between the pre-1600 woodland blocks have been infilled by post-1600 woodland growth.
-Of particular note are the internationally significant ancient beech and yew hangers, for example at Duncton to Bignor Escarpment SAC, and the large-leaved lime dominated woodland at Rook Clift SAC, which is the largest known stand of its type in the south of England. - H4.3 Extensive areas of unimproved chalk grassland are found along the escarpment, for example at Harting Downs SSSI.
-These grasslands support a diverse range of characteristic plant species, as well as providing important habitat for invertebrates and breeding birds. - H4.4 Typical of the landscape type is the collection of abandoned chalk quarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north.
-These quarries contain are ecologically notable habitats, for example Buriton chalk Pit LNR. - H4.5 Hillforts and other defensive structures are located on the ridgeline, typically in the adjacent downland landscape type.
-However, this section of scarp includes a prominent hill fort at Torberry Hill, forming an outlier to the main downland block. - H4.6 This section of scarp is particularly tranquil due to the relatively low density of rights of way and high density of woodland.
-However, the presence of Open Access land at Harting Down and Heyshott Down provides good access in these areas.
+Of particular note are the internationally significant ancient beech and yew hangers, for example at Duncton to Bignor Escarpment SAC, and the large-leaved lime dominated woodland at Rook Clift SAC, which is the largest known stand of its type in the south

+- of England.
+Exotic and ornamental species, particularly sycamore, have invaded the ancient hanger woodland at Duncton, Graffham and Heyshott Downs. - I.46 Extensive areas of unimproved chalk grassland are found along the escarpment, for example at Harting Downs SSSI.
+These grasslands support a diverse range of characteristic plant species, as well as providing important habitat for invertebrates and breeding birds. - I.47 Typical of the landscape type is the collection of abandoned chalk quarries on the scarp face, which reveal the exploitation of chalk in the past to produce lime for fertilising the acidic soils of the farmland of the Low Weald to the north.
+These quarries are also ecologically notable habitats, for example Buriton Chalk Pit LNR which is managed by the community.

+- 1.48 Hillforts and other defensive structures are located on the ridgeline, typically in the adjacent downland landscape type.
+However, this section of scarp includes a prominent hill fort at Torberry Hill, forming an outlier to the main downland block. - I.49 This section of scarp is particularly tranquil due to the relatively low density of rights of way and high density of woodland.
+However, the presence of open access land at Harting Down and Heyshott Down provides good access in these areas.